 - Keep disinfectant, clean cloths and extra garbage bags available at all times.

-- Have someone designated to disinfect other common areas one to two times daily including time clocks, bathrooms, two-way radios, computer keyboards, equipment cabs, and common in-out doors, using
+- Have someone designated to disinfect other common areas one to two times daily, including time clocks, bathrooms, two-way radios, computer keyboards, equipment cabs, and common in-out doors using approved surface disinfectants.

 - Do not share used materials (e.g. towels, kitchen utensils, pens), and wash and dry them between uses.
 Create a “clean” group and a location to place “dirty” items that will need cleaning.